 - Lacking normal physical or mental faculties as a result of alcohol consumption

 - Lacking normal physical or mental faculties after consuming controlled substances like illegal drugs, over the counter medicine, prescriptions, and more

 An officer can prove intoxication through the performance of field sobriety tests, the outcome from a Breathalyzer, and results from a drug recognition expert.
-Thompson Law injury lawyers are experienced and knowledgeable in the area of DUI auto accidents.
-We can help ensure you get fair value for your claim and aggressively fight your case.
+Thompson Law’s injury lawyers are experienced and knowledgeable in the area of DUI auto accidents.
+Thompson Law’s drunk driving accident lawyers can help ensure you get fair value for your claim and aggressively fight for you and your case.

 What Is DUI in Texas?

 As per the Texas penal code 106.041, persons under the age of 21 years who operate a vehicle in public places under any alcohol influence are DUI.
 Besides, there is a zero-tolerance policy in Texas towards drugs and alcohol in underage persons.
 For instance, if a person is 18 and sips alcohol before driving, an officer can charge them with DUI.